Lyme Disease Awareness

 Lyme is the fifth most reported of notifiable diseases in the United States, with an estimated 329,000 new cases found annually (4Trusted Source).
 But in some states, estimates suggest that Lyme disease is profoundly underreported (4Trusted Source).
 Some studies estimate that there are as many as 1 million cases of Lyme in the United States every year (5).
 Most people with Lyme who are treated right away with three weeks of antibiotics have a good prognosis.
 But if you’re not treated for weeks, months, or even years after infection, Lyme becomes more difficult to treat.
 Within days of the bite, the bacteria can move to your central nervous system, muscles and joints, eyes, and heart (67).
 Lyme is sometimes divided into three categories: acute, early disseminated, and late disseminated.
 But the progression of the disease can vary by individual, and not all people go through each stage (8Trusted Source).
 Every individual reacts to the Lyme bacteria differently.
 You may have some or all of these symptoms.
 Your symptoms may also vary in severity.
 Lyme is a multi-system disease.

-If you do have a rash, it’ s important to see your doctor to get treated promptly.
+If you have a rash, it’s important to see your doctor to get treated promptly.

 Whether or not you see the tick bite or the classic Lyme rash, your early symptoms are likely to be flu-like.
 Symptoms are often cyclical, waxing and waning every few weeks (12Trusted Source).
 Tiredness, exhaustion, and lack of energy are the most frequent symptoms.
 The Lyme fatigue can seem different from regular tiredness, where you can point to activity as a cause.
 This fatigue seems to take over your body and can be severe.
 You may find yourself needing a nap during the day or needing to sleep one or more hours longer than usual.
 In one study, about 84 percent of children with Lyme reported fatigue (8Trusted Source).
 In a 2013 study of adults with Lyme, 76 percent reported fatigue (15Trusted Source).
 Sometimes Lyme-related fatigue is misdiagnosed as chronic fatigue syndrome, fibromyalgia, or depression (8Trusted Source).
 In some Lyme cases, fatigue can be disabling (16).